-But our latest update of the integration gives you the possibility to automatically import to Retently a customer that performed a transaction in another service, and send him an NPS survey immediately.
+But our latest update of the integration gives you the possibility to automatically import to Retently a customer that performed a transaction in another service and send him an NPS survey immediately.

-One of the main differences between Relationship and Transactional NPS is that the latter doesn’t put a limit on the amount of surveys you can send.
+One of the main differences between Relationship and Transactional NPS is that the latter doesn’t put a limit on the number of surveys you can send.
 So if each time a customer performed a transaction, he will receive a survey, and it might happen a couple of times a day.
 That’s why we highly advise you to set your transactions carefully and make sure you’re not over-surveying and annoying your customers.

 How to set up a Transactional NPS campaign with Retently

 To get started go to your Zapier account and create a new Zap.
-In the Trigger section of your Zap you will be asked to choose a service that will provide customer transactions data.
+In the Trigger section of your Zap, you will be asked to choose a service that will provide customer transactions data.

 The next step is to choose a trigger.
 Each service will provide a different set of triggers, but the most common are: